firedrakeproject/firedrake/python/firedrake_docs/source/extrusion.rst

 	mesh = UnitSquareMesh(2, 2)

+The size of the mesh is given by the number of cells on the sides of the square, in this case two cells on each side.

 This is one of the built-in functions which can be used to create Firedrake pre-defined meshes of different sizes.
-A more detailed descritpion of other meshes available in Firedrake can be found in the :doc:`Variational Problems<variational-problems>` section on mesh construction.
+A more detailed descritpion of other meshes available in Firedrake can be found in the :doc: Variational Problems<variational-problems> section on mesh construction.

 Based on the assumptions in the section above, the construction of an :py:class:`~firedrake.core_types.ExtrudedMesh` object: